 Tulip is an open platform that can integrate with your existing IT infrastructure.
 This integration is achieved using Connectors.

-Tulip supports 3 different types of connector hosts:
+Tulip supports 3 different types of connectors:

 - OPC/UA - Use this connector to integrate machines and devices.
 This is most common when connecting to CNC machines and PLCs.